 It is your responsibility to cover up when you’re in the sun.
 It should not be up to the boss to tell you to put your hat on.
 Sun protection means:

-Slop on SPF30 or higher sunscreen – last line of defence for parts of the body which cannot be covered any other way.
+Slop on SPF30 or higher broad spectrum sunscreen – the last line of defence for parts of the body which cannot be covered any other way.
 Remember to reapply at least every 2 hours.

 Slap on a broad-brimmed hat, not a cap – brim attachments are available for hard hats or helmets.